Manage commercial vehicles with the new-age Fleet Management Software

 Something To Interest You!

-A Gartner study mentioned that by 2024, 50% of supply chain organisations will invest in applications that support advanced analytics and AI capabilities. |
+By 2024, 50% of supply chain organizations will invest in software with advanced analytics and AI capabilities.

 Alert!!

-Customers can pick up their packages at convenient locations, like retail stores, gas stations or automated lockers, with PUDO or smart lockers and pickup points.
+Customers can pick up their packages at convenient locations, like retail stores, gas stations, or automated lockers, with PUDO or smart lockers and pickup points.
 This method lowers the possibility of missed deliveries and minimises the need for multiple delivery attempts.

-Brands, manufacturers and restaurants have started outsourcing their deliveries to field experts, aka last-mile delivery companies.
+Brands, manufacturers, and restaurants have started outsourcing their deliveries to field experts, aka last mile delivery companies.
 Instead of opting for in-house delivery, small companies have found that depending on logistics companies to deliver the orders gets the job done more economically.

-Maintaining an in-house delivery fleet can be taxing, especially when you lack knowledge, resources and contacts in logistics.
+Maintaining an in-house delivery fleet can be taxing, especially when you lack knowledge, resources, and contacts in logistics.
 One of the reasons behind the growing demand for outsourcing delivery services is that it can deliver orders in a day or two.

 Another reason this last-mile delivery trend is also on the rise is because it allows businesses to focus on consumer needs.
 They may also not be able to meet expectations for quick delivery, such as a two-hour service.